 Vernee have made a real effort the slim down the top & bottom areas of the phone which gives it an overall, impressive screen-to-body ratio of 83.8%.
-To do this they’ve moved the fingerprint reader to the back and made the internal slighter thicker.
+To do this they’ve moved the fingerprint reader to the back.

 Screen Tech Specs: 6 inch 18:9 Display, 2160 x 1080 resolution, 401 PPI

 So it looks and feels the part, but how does the Vernee X perform?
 The good news is that it’s running the Helio P23, Mediatek’s latest mid-range CPU.

 Delivering improvements in (amongst other things) battery life, image processing and 4G speeds, the Helio P23 has already become the standard CPU that we see in the ‘premium midrange’ import smartphones in 2018.

 Graphical number-crunching is provided by the all-new Mali-G71 GPU, which helps the Vernee X run all but the most graphically intensive games with no slowdown or stutter.

 Vernee have also provided 6GB RAM to ensure that the X multitasks like a master.
 With 128GB of onboard storage you’ve got a lot of space to fill, but if you manage this fear not as there is also a slot for a Micro SD card.